MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 ### Example - Split button

 This example shows how to create a split button that is used to change the foreground color of selected text in a **RichEditBox** control.
-(For more information and code, see [Rich edit box](rich-edit-box.md)).
+(For more info and code, see [Rich edit box](rich-edit-box.md)).
 Split button's flyout uses [BottomEdgeAlignedLeft](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.primitives.flyoutplacementmode) as the default value for its [Placement](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.primitives.flyoutbase.placement) property.
 You can't override this value.

 ![A split button for selecting foreground color](images/split-button-rtb.png)